 length(g) is the length of gene g.

-CDF here refers to the cumulative distribution function of the expression values, replication timing values, etc. Its use here is to scale weight(g) with the value of each factor relative to its place in the overall distribution.
+CDF here refers to the cumulative distribution function of the expression values, replication timing values, etc. It functions as a percentile ranking of each variable within its respective distribution, and influences weight(g) accordingly.
 For example, genes with higher expression are less likely to be mutated due to transcription-coupled repair, therefore lower expression values will map to higher weights, and higher expression values will map to lower weights.
 Hence, the more likely a gene is to be mutated, the higher its weight.

 Once the gene to place the random variant in has been chosen, the gene’s exon coordinates are retrieved, and an exact position for the random variant is determined by selecting one at random from the retrieved exons, with uniform probability.
 This procedure is repeated for each variant to be generated for the given random variant file.